WANNABY/wanna-virtual-fitting-room-samples/README.md

 WANNA Virtual Fitting Room (VFR) is a low-code solution with a customizable prebuilt UI.
 To integrate it into your website, you only need to add an iframe to the page.
 The user will be able to try on the products in real time using their smartphone camera and to explore the 3D image of the product on a separate screen.

-Virtual Fitting Room lets the users try on footwear and watches.
+Virtual Fitting Room lets the users try on footwear and watches in augmented reality.
 For watches, the size of the watch face is essential in the look.
 That's why the fitting room provides the tool to measure the user's wrist size, then loads the model of the appropriate size to let the user see a realistic picture of the watch on their wrist.

 The 3D Viewer offers an ability to look at all sides of a handbag 3D model and get a feel for its size with the dimension rulers and objects that could fit into the bag.